manfredspitze/try-except-starter/try-except-explanation.md

 ```

 **Explanation:**
-- The function checks if the number is negative inside the try block
+- The function checks if the number is negative inside the `try` block (if the number is negative, the function returns `None`, otherwise the function returns the value of the number)
 - If the input is not a valid number (i.e., the user enters a non-numeric value), the `except ValueError` block catches the error and prints an error message, also returning `None`
 - We're handling both invalid inputs and negative numbers directly within the `try` and `except` blocks
 ---